pas-csc/website/_posts/2020-05-26-crosswalks.md

 url: crosswalks
 image: /blog/img/crosswalk.jpg
 author: "Jaclyn G"
-twitdesc: "A new kind of crosswalk is coming to Pasadena...do you know what it is?
+twitdesc: "A new kind of crosswalk is coming to Pasadena.
 Jaclyn G has the details on how, when, and why it'll spruce up your neighborhood."
 tags:
 - "crosswalks"
 - "walking"